What can you do for shingles in your eye?

 What are the risk factors for shingles in the eye?

 The risk factors for shingles in the eyes include stress, a weakened immune system, and age.
 The risk of getting shingles can also be raised by taking certain medications.
 Corticosteroids and anti-tumor necrosis factor (TNF) drugs are two examples of immunosuppressants that may be included in this category.
-However, it is important to note that generally, there are no specific medications that can trigger shingles in your eyes.
+However, it is essential to note that generally, there are no specific medications that can trigger shingles in your eyes.

 What is the best treatment for shingles in the eye?